AhmedElsherbini/Code_for_accVSmac_paper/README.md

 ```Bash
 FeGenie.py -bin_dir genomes/ -bin_ext fna -out fegenie_out
 ```
-For visualization, we used an R script (number_xx).
+For visualization, we can use an R script (number_xx).

 **RNA seq analysis**

- For visualization, we used an R script (number_xx).
+ For visualization, we can use an R script (number_xx).